 It also adds the option to have a freaking velociraptor as an animal companion.
 Nobody comments on it.
 Ever.

-Likewise, in the Baldur's Gate series, most people seem not to notice or comment on the fact that you have Viconia the Dark Elf tagging along in your party, despite Dark Elves still being considered an Always Chaotic Evil monster race that should be attacked on sight at that point in the setting's history.
+Likewise, in the Baldur's Gate series, most people seem not to notice (mostly.
+It does decrease your reputation by 1) or comment on the fact that you have Viconia the Dark Elf tagging along in your party, despite Dark Elves still being considered an Always Chaotic Evil monster race that should be attacked on sight at that point in the setting's history.
 There are a few exceptions, though, and they're the encounters that feel jarring.

 In the Crooked Crane tavern, there is a lich hidden behind a secret door.
 If you lure it out into the main room, no-one will pay any attention, even if it summons a demon.
 The innkeeper won't even ask you to refrain from having devastating fights with undead mages in his bar.